-Coordinated Plan members must have three years of service credit to be vested for a future lifetime pension benefit and are eligible to retire at age 55, or earlier, with 30 years of service credit.
+Coordinated Plan members must have three years of service credit to be vested for a future lifetime pension benefit and are eligible to retire with a reduced benefit at age 55, or earlier, with 30 years of service credit.

 Members hired before July 1, 1989, are eligible for the greater of Tier I or Tier II benefits.
 Members hired on or after July 1, 1989, are eligible solely for Tier II benefits.